 Lindsay Czarniak joined ESPN in August 2011 as a SportsCenter anchor, also hosting SportsNation and NASCAR Now.
-In 2012 she joined John Anderson as co-anchor of the 6 p.m.
-ET SportsCenter.
+In January 2015 she became solo anchor of the 6 p.m.
+ET SportsCenter, having joined John Anderson as co-host of the program in 2012.

 Prior to joining ESPN, Czarniak served as sports anchor and reporter at WRC-TV (NBC4) in Washington, D.C. anchoring daily sportscasts, reporting from major live events and hosting Sports Final, Redskins Report and the Coach’s Show with Mike Shanahan.
 During her time in DC, she was a protégé of WRC’s longtime sports anchor George Michael, who hired her as a sports reporter and weekend sports anchor in 2005.
 Michael called her “the best hire I’ve ever made.”